SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/05-Homework.md

 # Description

-You are given a sequence of people and for every person what cards he draws from the deck.
+You are given a sequence of people and what cards each one of them draws from the deck.

-The input will be **array of strings**.
-Each string will be in format:
+The input will be an **array of strings**.
+Each string will be in this format:

 `{personName}: {PT, PT, PT,...
 PT}`

 Where P `(2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A)` is the power of the card and T `(S, H, D, C)` is the type.

-The name can contain any ASCII symbol except `:`.
+The person's name can contain any ASCII symbol except: `:`.

-The input will always be valid and in the format described, there is no need to check it.
+The input will always be in the described format, there is no need to check it.

-A single person cannot have more than one card with the same power and type, if he draws such a card he discards it.
+A single person cannot have more than one card of the same power and type, if he draws such a card, he discards it.

-The people are playing with multiple decks.
-Each card has a value that is calculated by the power multiplied by the type.
+The game is played using multiple decks.
+Each card has a value.
+The card value is calculated by multiplying its power by its type.

-Powers 2 to 10 have the same value and J to A are 11 to 14.
+Powers 2 to 10 have the same value as their number and J, Q, K, A are 11, 12, 13, 14.

 Types are mapped to multipliers the following way `(S -> 4, H-> 3, D -> 2, C -> 1)`.

-Finally print out the total value each player has in his hand in the format:
+Print out the total card value, that each player has in his hand in the format:

 `{personName}: {value}`